-1.5.1 Check List Method
+1.4.1 Checklist Method

-The check list method is based on past experience.
+The checklist method is based on past experience.
 The process description, the operating mode, is screened using a list of possible failures or deviations from this particular operating mode.
-Thus, it is obvious that the quality and comprehensiveness of the check list directly govern its efficiency.
-Indeed, the experience of the authors confirms that the check list is essential.
-This method is well adapted to discontinuous processes as practised in the fine chemicals and pharmaceutical industries, where processes are often performed in multi-purpose plants.
+Thus, it is obvious that the quality and comprehensiveness of the checklist directly govern its efficiency.
+Indeed, the experience of the authors confirms that the checklist is essential [26].
+This method is well adapted to discontinuous processes as practiced in the fine chemicals and pharmaceutical industries, where processes are often performed in multipurpose plants.
 The basic document for the hazard identification is the process description, also called operating mode.
-Each step of the process is analysed with the check list.
+For an efficient analysis, it is advisable to group several process steps into sequences in order to avoid getting lost in useless detail.
+As an example, the preparation of a reactor may comprise a sequence grouping steps, such as the check for cleanness, proper connections, valve positions, inerting, heating to a given temperature, and so on.
+Each sequence is then analyzed with the checklist.

-The check list presented here is constructed as a matrix with a row for each keyword of the check list and a column for each process step.
-The list itself is in two parts: the first (Figure 1.4) is devoted to the utilities and the corresponding question is: "May the failure of the considered utility lead to a hazard in a given process step?"
-In the second part (Figure 1.5), the operating mode is analysed using the check list, by questioning if a deviation from these conditions may lead to a hazard.
-This also allows checking the thoroughness of the process description, to see if the process conditions are given with sufficient precision and to avoid any misunderstandings.
+The checklist presented here is constructed as a matrix with a row for each keyword of the checklist and a column for each sequence of process steps.
+The list itself is in two parts: The first (Figure 1.4) is devoted to the utilities and the corresponding question is: "May the failure of the considered utility lead to a hazard in a given sequence of process steps?"
+In the second part (Figure 1.5), the operating mode is analyzed using the checklist, by questioning if a deviation from